raspstephan/raspstephan.github.io/_pages/sugar-flower-fish-gravel.md

 Hey there!
 Thanks for you interest in our cloud-classification project.

+Our [paper](https://arxiv.org/abs/1906.01906) describing the project is out now!

 To find out more, check out my recent presentation  on the project and first results:

 [PPT](https://drive.google.com/open?id=1beXBsbqh_jTJtju3aSS2KzmjkDJt154C)